AzzurraSuffia/CrushingWalls/README.md

 # CrushingWalls
-**CrushingWalls** is an interactive system.
-It displays two virtual walls on the right and left sides of a visitor’s bounding rectangle, attempting to crush their body.
-The visitor can expand this rectangle to gradually reveal the background of the room.
-When the visitor’s energy falls below a predefined threshold, the visitor disappears and the two walls collapse toward the center, merging in the middle.
+**CrushingWalls** is an interactive, video-based system.
+It uses an RGB camera and a screen placed on top of each other, or close to each other, in a fixed position.
+When a visitor is detected by the camera, the screen displays two virtual walls on the right and left sides of their bounding rectangle, attempting to crush their body.
+The visitor can expand this rectangle to gradually reveal the background.
+When their energy falls below a predefined threshold, the visitor disappears, and the two walls collapse toward the center, merging in the middle.

 ## Requirements